Texas Perennial False Ageratum

 Pot Size: 3.5" pot (24 fl. oz/0.7 L) ?

-(aka: Conoclinium greggii) This amazing, heat-loving Southwest native (Arizona, New Mexico, and Texas) should be grown in every garden from Zone 7 south and in containers from Zone 7 north.
-Resembling a rhizomatous perennial ageratum, Eupatorium greggii begins to flower in September and continues into December.
+(aka: Conoclinium greggii) Eupatorium greggii is an amazing, heat-loving Southwest native (Arizona, New Mexico, and Texas) should be grown in every garden from Zone 7 south and in containers from Zone 7 north.
+Resembling a rhizomatous perennial ageratum, Eupatorium greggii begins to flower in July and continues into December.
 The 2' tall, spreading patch (3' wide in 3 years) of cut-leaf light green foliage is literally smothered in fall with delightful 2" airy clusters of small blue-violet flowers (RHS 92A)...butterflies not included.
 Eupatorium greggii is much better behaved than the more aggressive Eupatorium coelestinum.
 We would not be without this great easy-to-grow native perennial in the fall garden.

 Thank you and happy gardening!